Louiswu2011/Brokenmai-iOS/README.md

 # Brokenmai-iOS

 A highly WIP project that brings your favourite washing machine experience on you iPad (Only the controls)
+**Only tested and compatible with on iPad Pro 10.5 (2019) for now**

 ## What's the point of all this?
 Yeah, it's quite strange to bring only the sensors to iPad.
 But I find it a good chance to try out Swift and C# at the same time and learn some basic socket